 In general, site vegetation appeared to be healthy.
-However, some areas are windswept and have little growth, particularly in an area north of the disposal cell where mill tailings had formerly been stockpiled (PL-11).
-Because the site is not fenced, livestock occasionally enter it.
-Inspectors did not observe cattle near the disposal cell, but there was evidence of recent grazing on the site.
-Occasional grazing will not affect the disposal cell protectiveness or long-term performance, because livestock do not walk on riprap-armored surfaces.
+However, some areas are windswept and have little growth, particularly in an area north of the disposal cell where mill tailings had formerly been stockpiled.
+Because the site is not fenced, grazing animals occasionally enter it.
+Inspectors did not observe cattle near the disposal cell, but there was evidence of recent grazing on other areas of the site.
+Occasional grazing will not affect the disposal cell protectiveness or long-term performance, however, grazing animals typically do not walk on riprap-armored surfaces.

-Onsite rills and gullies north and east of the disposal cell have been visually monitored for several years.
-While no new rills and gullies were observed during the 2021 annual inspection, existing rills and gullies continued to develop.
+Onsite rills and gullies north and east of the disposal cell have been visually monitored for several years, and existing features have continued to develop, particularly to the northeast of the disposal cell.
 One gully, northeast of the disposal cell, has grown to a depth of 6-8 feet and a width of 8-10 feet (PL-12).
-Inspectors collected GPS locations and measurements of this gully and its location has been updated on the inspection map.
-These erosional features do not threaten the disposal cell's performance or integrity, because headward erosion is progressing away from the disposal cell, and there is no significant sedimentation near the disposal cell.
-No maintenance needs were identified.
+Inspectors collected GPS locations and measurements of this gully in 2021.
+While no immediate maintenance needs were identified, an evaluation of the need for erosion control structures around the large gully northeast of the disposal cell will be conducted.
+Newly forming small rills were observed around the site during the 2022 annual inspection, near perimeter signs P17, P59, and P65.